Legal

 Failure To Prevent Fraud

-Master the UK's New Corporate Criminal Offence Created in collaboration with Jonathan Chibafa, Founder & Chief Legal Officer of Forge ESG
+Master the UK's New Corporate Criminal Offence Law with our course created in collaboration with compliance expert Jonathan Chibafa; Founder & Chief Legal Officer of Forge ESG and a highly respected barrister, with significant additional expertise from Sara Lawson; KC of Mayfair Place Chambers and Forge ESG.

 With K+ Membership